Canadian Forces Small Arms Concentration

-The Canadian Armed Forces Small Arms Concentration (CAFSAC) and the Canadian Army Skill At Arms Meeting (CASAM) are a series of shooting matches conducted annually by the Canadian Forces at the Connaught Ranges and Primary Training Centre, located near Shirley's Bay in Ottawa, Ontario.
-The matches are preceded by the Dominion of Canada Rifle Association (DCRA) National Service Arms Competition, also conducted annually at Connaught Ranges, and are the latest iteration of a series of Canadian shooting competitions dating back to 1869.
+The Canadian Armed Forces Small Arms Concentration (CAFSAC) and the Canadian Army Skill at Arms Meeting (CASAM) is a series of shooting matches conducted annually by the Canadian Forces at the Connaught Ranges and Primary Training Centre, located near Shirley's Bay in Ottawa, Ontario.
+The matches were preceded by the Dominion of Canada Rifle Association (DCRA) National Service Arms Competition, also conducted annually at Connaught Ranges, and were the latest iteration of a series of Canadian shooting competitions dating back to 1869 until 2019.

 Background

 The stated aim of CAFSAC is "to encourage operationally relevant marksmanship through competition and professional development."

 CAFSAC is open to teams of competitors from both the Regular Force and Primary Reserve Force of the Canadian Army (including the Canadian Rangers), Royal Canadian Navy, Royal Canadian Air Force, and the Royal Canadian Mounted Police as well as selected international teams and domestic police.
 The competition includes individual and team matches in Service Rifle (SR) and Combat Pistol (CP), with the Light Machine Gun (LMG) only used to compete in the Soldier's Cup match).
 CAFSAC also determines the annual winners of the Queen's Medal for Champion Shot for the Regular Force of the Canadian Forces and for the Primary Reserve or RCMP.
 As well, the matches are used to select the team that will represent the Canadian Armed Forces at the British Army's Central Skill at Arms Meeting (CENTSAM), conducted annually at Bisley, Surrey.
 Since unification of the Canadian Forces in 1968, the Queen's Medals have predominately been won by members of the Canadian Army.
 Between 2009 and 2019, the Canadian Army and the Royal Canadian Air Force each won five Regular Force Queen's Medal and the Royal Canadian Navy won one.
 The Regular Force Queens' Medalist for 2009 was a member of the Royal Canadian Navy and the Regular Force Queens' Medalists for 2011, 2012, 2013, 2016, and 2018 were officers of the Royal Canadian Air Force.

 The matches were initially conducted by the DCRA.
 The Canadian Forces assumes responsibility for the matches for a four-year period during the 1970s, before handing the matches back to the DCRA.
 In the late 1980s, the Canadian Forces again assumed responsibility for CFSAC (then the Canadian Forces Small Arms Competition).
 The competition was suspended for a few years in the early 2000s.
 Recently, it has undergone significant changes to make it more operationally relevant to modern soldiers, sailors, airmen and airwomen.

 Competitors must use issued equipment and accessories and specialized items such as shooting gloves or target rifle slings are not permitted.
 The matches are conducted in what is referred to as "Full Fighting Order," which consists of tactical vest (with kit), helmet, ballistic eyewear and hearing protection.